 Gordon began teaching private music lessons in 1987 out of his Shoreline home.He transitioned to teaching at local music stores in Shoreline and eventually in Upstate New York.
-Recently, Gordon moved his teaching practice from the Kenmore area to help shorten his wife’s commute to her recent job in downtown Everett.
+Recently, Gordon moved his teaching practice (formerly Kenmore Guitar Lessons) from the Kenmore area to help shorten his wife’s commute to her recent job in downtown Everett.

-When he’s not teaching and Performing Gordon enjoys working out, biking, walking the neighborhood with his wife, hiking, reading, and keeping in touch with his adult children.
+When he is not teaching lessons Gordon performs with the Bavarian Beer Garden Band on guitar and vocals.
+He also fills in on guitar, bass, and vocals for local bands and area churches.
+Outside of music Gordon enjoys working out, biking, walking the neighborhood with his wife, hiking, reading, and keeping in touch with his adult children.

 Learning music should be kept fun, structured, and closely aligned with the needs, interests, and goals of his students.